 Thus, in order to optimally internalize the Divine revelations available to us in this month, it is important to demonstrate loving kindness throughout it.
-This will enable both the innerness and the joyousness of its holidays to last throughout the coming year.
-(Encyclical letter of 13 Tishrei 5737, printed in Likutei Sichot, vol. 14, pp. 469-472) - Rabbi Moshe Yaakov Wisnefsky
+This will enable both the innerness and the joyousness of its holidays to last throughout the coming year. - Rabbi Moshe Yaakov Wisnefsky